dmitrybublik/aurelia-validation/README.md

 Validates that the value entered is greater than or equal to the provided *minimumValue*.

 ####maximum(maximumValue)
+Validates that the value entered is strictly smaller than the provided *maximumValue*.

+####between(minimumValue, maximumValue)
-Validates that the value entered is strictly smaller than the provided *minimumValue*.
+Validates that the value entered is greater than or equal to the provided *minimumValue* and strictly smaller than the provided *maximumValue*.

 ####equals(otherValue, otherValueLabel)
 Validates that the value entered equals the *otherValue*.